 Under-the-Radar Resorts (that you should know about)

 1,100 acres in the Georgia countryside make the perfect escape for your family.
 New accommodations on property range from one-bedroom traditional rooms with private porches and gorgeous views, to larger 2- & 3-bedroom lake villas with full kitchens and grand balconies.

-16 lakes for paddleboarding, canoeing, and kayaking will keep you busy, and don’t miss hiking!
+Sixteen lakes for paddleboarding, canoeing, and kayaking will keep you busy, and don’t miss hiking!
 There’s also tennis, golf, swimming pools, and a sports lawn.
 I know our family would love the guided ATV tours!

 Foxhall Resort’s Signature Restaurant is The Paddock Restaurant.
 Enjoy farm-to-table dining with succulent selections like wild boar, duck or bison, while overlooking the polo fields.

-Experience a play from Serenbe Playhouse, take in the farm from horseback, walk the labyrinth or relax at the pool.
+Experience a play from Serenbe Playhouse, take in the farm from horseback, walk the labyrinth, or relax at the pool.
 Rent bikes, take a hayride, enjoy a bonfire…the outdoor activities are endless.
 Be sure to reserve dinner at the Farmhouse and/or afternoon tea, Southern style.

-Ask about rooms with a balcony, fireplace or that welcome pets.
+Ask about rooms with a balcony, fireplace, or that welcome pets.
 This resort is best when you have a sitter, as it doesn’t cater to children.
-But with the kids at Grandma’s house you’re sure to enjoy a romantic getaway with the full-service spa, outdoor swimming pool, and Innsbruck Golf Club.
+But with the kids at Grandma’s house, you’re sure to enjoy a romantic getaway with the full-service spa, outdoor swimming pool, and Innsbruck Golf Club.

 Multiple size suites are available, or select the on-property bungalows or villas for larger parties or more privacy.
 Dine onsite at Celedonia, and be sure to enjoy a cocktail at the Roof Top SkyBar.

 I barely have words to describe how incredible a visit to this all-inclusive private island resort will be for your family!
 It’s a Top 10 Georgia experience in my book; the natural beauty of the island puts me in a trance – it’s like a storybook.

 Meals are included…and how wonderful they are.
 The food prepared each mealtime is not your ordinary “hotel” food – it is DELICIOUS, creative and fresh!
 Many of the fruits and veggies come from the on-site USDA certified organic garden, which I recommend touring!

-Five accommodation options dot the island, each with different benefits from the affordable Hunting Lodge room to the captivating Helen House.
+Five accommodation options dot the island, each with different benefits, from the affordable Hunting Lodge room, to the captivating Helen House.

 The Greyfield Inn on Cumberland Island was a present from Lucy Carnegie, wife of the lesser known steel magnate Thomas Carnegie, to her daughter Margaret Ricketson.
 The Carnegie decedents are the original and only owners of the The Greyfield Inn.
-They turned it into a hotel in the early 60’s and still manage it today.
+They turned it into a hotel in the early 60’s, and still manage it today.

 Lake Blackshear Resort sits in Middle Georgia, with beautiful views of the lake created from the Flint River.
 Cypress trees and Spanish moss dot the edges of the lake, creating a spectacular view from the resort.
-With the proximity within Ga Veterans State Park and the SAM Shortline, this is a relaxing and memorable place to bring the family for vacation.
+With the proximity within Ga Veterans State Park and the SAM Shortline train, this is a relaxing and memorable place to bring the family for vacation.

 Bring your boat to the full service marina, or rent a kayak, canoe or pontoon boat while you’re there.
-Water activities include pier fishing (poles included;) ski boat, flyboard, or jet-ski lessons with Mountain Wake Cable Park; or soak up the rays at the saltwater pool.
-Off-site, Hiawassee is filled with plenty of fun, as well.
+Water activities include pier fishing (poles included), ski boat, flyboard, or jet-ski lessons with Mountain Wake Cable Park; or soak up the rays at the saltwater pool.
+Off-site, Hiawassee is filled with plenty of fun as well.

 Don’t miss dining at The Oaks Lakeside Kitchen, with delicious food and stunning mountain views.

-Rooms range from the Inn to 2- & 3-bedroom condos to rental homes.
+Rooms range from the Inn, to 2- & 3-bedroom condos, to rental homes.
 The condos boast a fireplace and large porch, Jacuzzi and covered parking.

-You’ll be right at home if golf is your game or you can enjoy the other amenities, including a fitness center, tennis or pickle ball, an indoor or outdoor swimming pool, or river rafting.
+You’ll be right at home if golf is your game, or you can enjoy the other amenities — including a fitness center, tennis or pickle ball, an indoor or outdoor swimming pool, or river rafting.
 See the Kingwood waterfall, and then hit the spa with hot tub, facial and massage services, and more.

 Don’t miss the Fireside Lounge or the rustic yet charming Main Dining Room overlooking the 9th hole.

-Tybee’s only ocean front resort is calling your name.
+Tybee’s only oceanfront resort is calling your name.
 1-, 2- & 3-bedroom condos include ocean views, full kitchens, pet-friendly options, and more for your family vacation.

-You’ll enjoy ocean-side dining, direct beach access, and unobstructed views of the Atlantic Ocean.
+You’ll love the oceanside dining, direct beach access, and unobstructed views of the Atlantic Ocean.
 You’re only one mile from the pier and light station.

-St Simon’s Island is home to this trifecta that includes Sea Gate Inn, Ocean Lodge, and Sea Palms Resort (which is also the name of the property that manages all three locations).
+St. Simon’s Island is home to Sea Palms Resort — a trifecta that includes Sea Gate Inn, Ocean Lodge, and Sea Palms Resort (which is also the name of the property that manages all three locations).

-Amenities for all three resorts includes 27 holes of championship golf, tennis on clay tennis courts, two fitness centers, an oversized club swimming pool with private cabanas and tiki bar plus entry to the highly rated Public House restaurant and lounge.
-You can also enjoy biking, horseshoes and volleyball, footgolf, beach access and more.
+Amenities for all three resorts includes 27 holes of championship golf, tennis on clay tennis courts, two fitness centers, an oversized club swimming pool with private cabanas and tiki bar, plus entry to their newly reimagined restaurant — Sago.

 At The Dillard House you and the family can enjoy horseback riding, lounging at the pool or in the jacuzzi, playing tennis, walking the trails, rocking on the front porch, fishing in the trout ponds, and so much more.

 Although the Jekyll Ocean Club is owned by the same folks that own the Historic Jekyll Island Club Hotel, this is no throwback to yesteryear.
 This newest edition sits right on the beach!
 And…it’s an ALL SUITE hotel.